eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - stest

 #### WorkloadControlLoop sets execution state of workload to failed after reaching the retry limit
-`swdd~agent-workload-control-loop-retry-limit-set-execution-state~1`
+`swdd~agent-workload-control-loop-retry-limit-set-execution-state~2`

 Status: approved

-When the WorkloadControlLoop receives a retry command and the maximum amount of retry attempts is reached, the WorkloadControlLoop shall set the execution state of the workload to `Pending(StartingFailed)` with additional information "No more retries.".
+When the WorkloadControlLoop receives a retry command and the maximum amount of retry attempts is reached, the WorkloadControlLoop shall set the execution state of the workload to `Pending(StartingFailed)` with additional information about the failure cause prefixed with "No more retries: ".

 Rationale:
 The workload has a well defined state after reaching the retry attempt limit indicating that the create of the workload has failed.